September 2025 Update

 Before there was Project Sheluka, Beth and Joe donated funds to Kalenge Village for several years in honor of their friendship with Professor Imasiku Nyambe — he is a native of Kalenge.
 Unknown to us, the village council decided to save until they had enough to build a house for a nurse.
 Years prior the Czech Republic built a regional health clinic but the Zambian Ministry of Health would not provide a nurse until there was a house for the nurse.
 In June 2019 Joe was invited to a ceremony dedicating the house in honor of Joe’s late mother, Joy, who was a nurse.
 The dedication of the “Joy House” is what brought Joe to Kalenge Village and it was then that he saw the issue with water access and thus began Project Sheluka.

-While Project Sheluka is in the business of installing shallow suction pumps this was beyond our scope and finance.
+Although Project Sheluka is in the business of installing shallow suction pumps this was beyond our scope and finance.
 When a private donor heard of this situation funds were provided specifically to bring running water to the Clinic.

 Aerial view of Kalenge Regional Health Clinic and Kalenge Village School.
 The School and Teacher Houses are supplied by a BSP.
 The Clinic is a bit higher than the school where the water table is too deep to use a suction pump.